Critical Archive of the Visual and Related Arts

 700 Market.
 1974

 It’s easy to see that a Johnson building like AT&T or Detroit’s weird gothic skyscraper is “postmodern.”
 (Both, to be sure, are lovely, silly notions.)
 This sculpture in downtown St. Louis — more like his Glass House in its measured commitment both to structure and to playful conception — resists such neat classification.
 Yeah, the way it cleaves its rectangular footprint with that tall slab of brick is a shitpost about “formalism,” and its spliced offset central rotunda is certainly a joke on the severity of its two main masses.
 But Saarinen mixed brick and steel and glass not dissimilarly, and how these columns elevate a form so impossibly, imposingly big is reminiscent enough of Mies.
 On the one hand, you could say that this building is interstitial, style-wise; on the other, that Johnson’s perverse sense of weight and balance led to a structure whose guile, capaciousness, surety, and heft belie style altogether.
-(2024)
+(TFS, 2024)